Augustin007/anremithrl-s-guide-to-earendor/Campaigns/3500 Adventures in Arthulion/Campaign/Act 3 - Freedom and Division/Session 20 - Adventures in Arthulion.md

 Jason returns, drunk, late at night.
 He sees Theriad crying and mocks him, asking what it is about.
 Theriad calms himself and explains, finally confronting Jason.
 When Theriad falls asleep, Jason leaves, he tracks down each of the boys, and beats them up badly, breaking several of their bones and threatening them.

-Theriad dreams of a library.
+Theriad dreams of a library on fire.

 |                 Previous                  |          Campaign           |                   Next                   |
 | :---------------------------------------: | :-------------------------: | :--------------------------------------: |